ghaithlancer/Evergreen/README.md

+Ghaith Haddad - Comments & Suggestions:

+From what I understand from the code & UI is that, this is basically a flight planner & scheduler that allows travellers plan their flights and see how much would it cost in both time and money.(Please correct me if im wrong)

+Comments:

+- Major issues found include:
+    * The CSS crashed a couple of times while testing the app and it cause the header logo to enlarge greatly, taking most of the screen width and height with it.
+And that caused the rest of the pages CSS to not display the way it should.
+Only fix for the was to stop and restart the server.
+    * Every button action taken on the app causes the entire app to re-render all the pages & api's which also adds to network bandwidth used and in turn time complexity (app is very slow) -> which will lead to user dis-satisfaction.
+- the UI is implemented in a professional way, atleast codewise. it could use some more eye catching & user friendly features, eg:
+    * fonts & colours
+    * show loading gif/window after submitting anything
+    * forms can be implemented/styled abit better
+- the backend is also implemented correctly but it's a bit too complex for the scope of the app (not considering production level). there's no need for the '/pages' directory and any of its files as that adds alot of time usage to every action taken on the app.
+The add/delete/edit options can be implemented in a much simpler way especially if using a cloud service provider instead of hosted locally or on a private server; thus reducing costs in many different ways.
+- Improvements/Recommendations:
+    * Use a cloud service provider for DB.
+    * Reduce the number of re-renders by re-implementing the functions in the './pages' directory
+    * Add user authContext to keep track of user session and to stop user from gaining access to other users sessions/data/etc..
+    * Try to seperate the functionality from UI components, and keep functionality in middle or back end.
+This automatically adds a good layer of security on the app.

 # Skyscanner Full-Stack Recruitment Test

 This a full-stack application utilizing Next.js.
 The frontend is styled with Material-UI components, and MongoDB is used to serve as the database.